Section 6.1 Directional Derivatives

 Example 6.1.4.

-Thus the required directional derivative is
+Find the directional derivative of

 Example 6.1.5.

-Thus the required directional derivative is
+Find the directional derivative of

 Definition 6.1.6.
 Gradient Vector.